iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.19.010_02/report.md

 > Dosent load<br> :date: __2021-01-08 20:36:02__

 > Can't update card number and therefore can't even make appointments.
 Customer service said they'd "open a ticket for me" so I am left waiting to be able to see a dr until they're tech system is fixed for something that should be completely routine, like updating a credit card.
 Greedy company with garbage technology.<br> :date: __2021-01-06 18:52:40__

-> $59 for a visit, the doctor recommended that I receive a COVID-19 test but the catch is, no testing sight within a hundred miles of my area would take the recommendation because this company can't send it in a fax.
-Had to be seen for another visit and evaluation in person and pay ANOTHER co-pay to get tested.
-Wasted $59 dollars.
-Great virtual doctor and was able to prescribe non-conrtolled substance medication, just that they're basically treated as illegitimate by actual health care facilities.<br> :date: __2021-01-04 04:41:43__